scylladb/scylladb/docs/architecture/ringarchitecture/index.rst

 ``$ nodetool ring <keyspace>``

-Outputs all tokens of a node, and displays the token ring information_.
+Outputs all tokens of a node, and displays the :doc:`token ring information </operating-scylla/nodetool-commands/ring>`.
 It produces output as follows for a single datacenter:

-.. _information: /operating-scylla/nodetool-commands/ring/

 .. code-block:: shell